tcortes55/chat-app/README.md

 The way this requirement was implemented was quite simple, using the request query string.
 When a client sends a WebSocket request, the username is sent as in `ws://myserver/ws?username=MYUSERNAME`.
 The server then validates if `MYUSERNAME` is a valid username (unique, non-empty); if so, it is added to the collection of users/sockets, otherwise the socket is closed and the user receives the corresponding error message.

 It is important to note that the query string should be used carefully.
-Sensitive data should not be exposed in query string, even if using HTTPS or WSS (content is encrypted but URL could be recorded in server logs, for example).
+Sensitive data should not be exposed in query string, even if using HTTPS or WSS (content is encrypted but the URL could be recorded in server logs, for example).
 We could use some other options in order to send data to the server:
 - Upon completing the handshake, send data in a message as a callback to `socket.onopen`.
-One way to achieve this: upon completing the handshake, the client could send the username (and possibly other data) in a message on `socket.onopen`.
-The server would then validate the data and, if not, it would close the socket.
 - Separate responsibilities appropriately.
 Suppose our chat app requires authentication: instead of sending username and password in the WebSocket request query string, the credentials could be sent in an HTTP POST request to the server, who would then send a response with an access token.
 The token could then be sent in the WebSocket request query string, without risking exposing the credentials and avoiding mixing the authentication and the actual WebSocket handling.

 #### Message structure

 The solution has two classes representing two types of message: `ClientMessage` and `ServerMessage`.
+They should be sent from the client in JSON format and the server parses them accordingly.

 `ClientMessage` is the message sent from the client to the server.
 It contains the follwing attributes:
 - `Type`: it has two possible values, `CHAT` (indicates that it is a message to be sent to other users) OR `CONNECTION` (to be sent to the server on WebSocket opening; currently it is not being used but it was kept for future improvements).